Skip to main content

 • The decrease of EUR 490 million compared to the legal basis is the result of two different factors.
 On the one hand, the global navigation satellite system programme contributed EUR 260 million to the new proposal of the IRIS2 (secure connectivity) programme.
 The financial programming of IRIS2 is not included in the above table figures.
 On the other hand, the space programme also contributed EUR 230 million to the European Union Agency for the Space Programme (EUSPA) in order to support and finance the additional tasks delegated to the agency in the frame of the new multiannual financial framework.

-• The above financial programming includes also amounts received from third party countries (Norway, Iceland and Switzerland) in the form of assigned revenues.
+• The above financial programming includes also amounts received from third party countries (Norway, Iceland, United Kingdom, and Switzerland) in the form of assigned revenues.

 Budget performance – implementation